olimorris/VectorCode/README.md

   has not been registered, it will return an empty array.
 The returned data is in the same format as the synchronous `query` API.
   - `bufnr` (optional): integer, the buffer number to retrieve cache from.
-    Defaults to 0 (the current buffer).
+    Defaults to the current buffer.

 With these async caching mechanism, you'll be able to utilise the retrieval with minimum latency and without blocking the main UI.
 All you need to do is to setup